 Of all of the songs profiled so far, this song is the one that is the most personal for me.
 Radiohead have been my favourite group for years, in the same way that Kate Bush has been my favourite female singer for years, too.
-I first came to be aware of the band in the 90s when I bought a compilation CD called “MTV: 120 Minutes Live”.
+I first came to be aware of the band in the 90s when I bought a compilation CD from the Columbia House Record Club called “MTV: 120 Minutes Live”.
 On this CD was a song called, “Fake Plastic Trees”.
 In the liner notes, it said that this song was best enjoyed with headphones because the song was going to fill the air with sounds in a way that no other band was doing at the time.
 So, I put on my headphones and listened as “Fake Plastic Trees” built up and built up and built up and then, explode in a finale of sound, a cacophony, really.
 I was impressed.
 The song was from an album called, “The Bends”.
 On that CD was a song called, “Street Spirit” which remains one of my personal Top Five songs of all time.
 I came late to the party when it came to “The Bends” because, not very long after buying that album, Radiohead released a new album called “OK Computer”.

 “OK Computer” is my favourite album of all time, bar none.
 I listened to it in awe.
 I love originality in Art and this entire album was filled, from start to finish, with the most original, thought-provoking, intelligent rock n’ roll music I had ever heard.
 “OK Computer” coincided with a time in my life when I was in transition.
 I was well into my teaching career, I had just bought my first house, I was hoping to find my soulmate but had not yet met Keri.
 So, “OK Computer” helped fill my empty Oshawa home with sound and helped to fill my mind with stories and images.
 I wasn’t the only person who thought “OK Computer” was a special album.
 It was ranked by many critics and magazines as being the #1 album of the entire decade of the 1990s!